ibm-cloud-docs/cloud-activity-tracker/how-to/manage-events-cli/downloading_events.md

     **Note:** The {{site.data.keyword.cloudaccesstrailshort}} service is a global service that uses the Coordinated Universal Time (UTC).
 Days are define as UTC days.
 To get events for a specific local-time day, you might need to download multiple UTC days.

-	For more information, see [cf at status](/docs/services/cloud-activity-tracker/cli/at_cli.html#status).
+	For more information, see [bx cf at status](/docs/services/cloud-activity-tracker/cli/at_cli.html#status).

 ## Step 3: Create a session